OzRAGEHarm/Zekken/dev-logs/early-development.md

 - Improved Error Handling even more (error handling sucked before all these changes to it)
 - The line that is shown when an error occurs is syntax highlighted for better readability
 - Syntax Errors expecting a type annotation after the `:` will tell you what type you need to insert, i.e **(tests/errors.zk)** `let z: = 12;` is of `int` type
+- Added support for terminals that don't have color support for error logging